alandmoore/omega-hymnal/README.rst

 Omega Hymnal is pretty simple to use.
 Select a song from the list and it displays in a new browser tab on the screen.
 The text size is meant to auto-adjust to the available screen width.

 By default the left and right arrow keys move you between pages of the song.
-The spacebar can be used to "resize" the text if something goes bad.
+Shift+Backspace closes the song tab.
+The spacebar can be used to "resize" the text if something goes bad, and you can hit a number from 1 to 9 to go directly to that page, if it exists.

 Chords
 ------